 Challenges and threats

 Some Arctic species, such as narwhal, hooded and harp seals, walrus and polar bears are very dependent on particular ice conditions.
-These species have evolved over thousands of years to fit with the very specific Arctic ice conditions.
+These species have evolved over thousands of years and adapted to the very specific Arctic ice conditions.
 However, in only a few decades those conditions are changing radically.
-The loss of the Arctic sea ice threatens the very survival of these ice-dependent species.
+The increased Arctic summer sea ice retreat threatens the very survival of these ice-dependent species.

-Climate change also means that the Arctic marine environment is likely to be more exploited in the coming decades, with retreating sea ice attracting more shipping, fisheries and oil/gas exploration.
+Climate change also means that the Arctic marine environment is likely to be under greater pressure for exploitation in the coming decades, with retreating sea ice attracting more shipping, fisheries and oil/gas exploration.
 The Arctic holds the world's largest remaining untapped gas reserves and some of its largest undeveloped oil reserves.

 Illegal, Unreported and Unregulated (IUU) fishing, oil and gas development, shipping and the impacts of climate change are threatening a variety of marine species and habitats.